frankiesanjana/housing-price-predictor/README.md

     - Contains interactive input widgets to allow the user to input data from further houses to predict the sale price
     - Displays a button to allow the user to predict the sale price of a house with the details they have added using the ML pipelines developed during the project
     - When the user enters acceptable feature values into the input widgets and presses the button, displays the predicted price for the property based on the values the user has entered
-    - House Sale Price Predictor page: top:
+* House Sale Price Predictor page: top:

 <img src="assets/images/sale-price-predictor-page.png" alt="Dashboard sale price predictor page">

-    - House Sale Price Predictor page: interactive widgets for user input:
+* House Sale Price Predictor page: interactive widgets for user input:

 <img src="assets/images/input-widgets.png" alt="Dashboard input widgets">

 * Project Hypotheses and Validation
-    - Lists the project hypotheses and summarises the project findings and hypothesis validation:
+    - Lists the project hypotheses and summarises the project findings and hypothesis validation
+* Project Hypotheses and Validation page:

 <img src="assets/images/hypotheses-and-validation.png" alt="Dashboard hypotheses and validation page">